 About Us

-The Central School
+History of Central School

 In 1899, the borough spent $600 on a lot on Maple Avenue chosen because it was “centrally” located.
 A four-room school, known as School #1, was constructed for $3,400.
 Dedicated in 1900, the school started with 75 students and one teacher, and with Charles Carter as principal.

-From the initial two-story brick and cinderblock structure, the school was expanded in 1939, 1958 and 1961.
+From the initial two-story brick and cinderblock structure, the school was expanded in 1939, 1958, and 1961.
 The basement of the original building contained the gymnasium as well as the science and workshop rooms and the auditorium.
-At one time the offices of the Superintendent of Schools and the school district’s business offices were located there.
+At one time, the offices of the Superintendent of Schools and the school district’s Business offices were located there.

 The first addition, in 1939, was followed by another wing on the north side of the building and, most recently, a new gymnasium.
 Central School served as the junior high school until 1939, when the present Junior High School (now part of the High School) was built as a federal Works Progress Administration project, following four bond issue defeats.
 Central School then became a grammar school for kindergarten through eighth grade.